CiroLee/gear/README.md

 - [IsLeap](#isleap)

 ### IndexOf
-return the index of the element in the slice, if the element is not in the slice, return -1
+return the index of the first element in the slice, if the element is not in the slice, return -1
 signature:
 ```go
 func IndexOf[T comparable](s []T, el T) int